Tech

 2.1: This version of UFS was released in 2014 and introduced support for HS-Gear3, which allowed for even faster data transfer speeds of up to 11.6 Gbps.

 4.0: The latest version of UFS, UFS 4.0, was released in 2019.
-It offers even faster transfer speeds, with support for data rates of up to 44 Gbps.
+It offers even faster transfer speeds, supporting data rates of up to 44 Gbps.

 UFS 4.0

-UFS 4.0, It's a newer storage technology that was introduced in 2019 and is designed specifically for mobile devices.
+UFS 4.0, Is a newer storage technology that was introduced in 2019 and is designed specifically for mobile chipsets.
 UFS 4.0 is designed to be faster and more power-efficient than previous versions of UFS, and it's used in a variety of high-end smartphones.

 Universal Flash Storage (UFS) 4.0 is a storage technology that is uniquely designed for mobile devices, including smartphones and tablets.
 UFS 4.0 storage offers several advantages over other storage protocols in this context.